Matioli-amoc/PLPA6820--Final-Project-Amanda/README.md

 This project will use publicly available U.S. milk production data, including quarterly and the annual records.
-Data are provided by the United States Department of Agriculture (USDA) and are freely available from the USDA Data Catalog
+Data are provided by the United States Department of Agriculture (USDA) and are freely available from the USDA Data Catalog.

+These are the data files available for analysis, which can be found on the USDA website and also on GitHub:

 [DAIRY DATA ACCESS USDA](https://www.ers.usda.gov/data-products/dairy-data)